NSteckel/Behind-the-Activist/README.md

         - South Korea is done (Thurs May 27th 2021)
         - Okinawa is done (Sat May 29th 2021)
         - Guåhan is done (Sat May 29th 2021)
+        - The Philippines are done (Sun May 30th 2021)